Sloped Backyard Design Ideas

 Some of the most beautiful houses and locations come with a rolling drawback, the sloped yard.
 What to do with this space?
-And how to maximize it, are two of the most common questions when dealing with an unruly landscape of sorts.
-Instead of giving a full-proof solution here, let’s consider the options.
-Much of the decision is already going to be made after taking the primary elements into consideration.
-What is the size of the area, how steep is the slope, is it adjoining with the neighbors yard and, of course budget.
+And how to maximize are two of the most common questions when dealing with an unruly landscape.

 What to do with all that Extra Space?

-So, we’ve solved the solution of the sloped yard but what will be the result of it?
-There’s a plethora of choices to consider which primarily depend on how you want to make use of the space.
-New patios with involved outdoor living spaces are an excellent way to maximize the home you have and make the most use of the space.
-Outdoor kitchens, gas fireplaces and integrated sitting walls with a pergola for overhang are all desirable choices for the new living space.
-But, perhaps the current kitchen is good enough and the family only needs an area to sit outdoors to enjoy a late night snack.
+So, we’ve solved the solution of the sloped yard, but what will be the result of it?
+There’s a plethora of choices to consider, which primarily depend on how you want to use the space.
+New patios with involved outdoor living spaces are an excellent way to maximize your home and make the most use of the space.
+Outdoor kitchens, gas fireplaces, and integrated sitting walls with a pergola for overhang are all desirable choices for the new living space.
+But perhaps the current kitchen is good enough, and the family only needs an outdoor area to enjoy a late night snack.

 When installing a retaining wall, the primary consideration is directing water flow.
 So, why not utilize the inherent problem by combining efforts into a beautiful natural looking stream?

 Water features are a solid way to increase property value through landscaping.
 In the Inland Northwest the theme here is, Near Nature Near Perfect.
 What better way than to bring nature to you through a backyard water feature?
 Trickling streams, fountains, and ponds are some of the iconic pieces that bring it all together.
 These are ways to encourage nature to enjoy the space with everyone while also making it into a backyard that’s enjoyed through the comforts of the living room.
 Standard water features come with design in mind.
 Others give way to creative freedom in which custom streams or waterfall features can be created.